ang-zeyu/infisearch/docs/src/search_configuration.md

 });
 ```

-#### Automatic Term Expansion
+#### (Automatic) Suffix Search

-`numberOfExpandedTerms = 3`
+`maxAutoSuffixSearchTerms = 3`

 Stemming is turned off by [default](./language.md#ascii-tokenizer).
 This does mean a bigger dictionary (but not too much usually), and lower recall, but much more precise searches.

-To provide a compromise for recall, query terms that are similar to the searched term are added to the query, although with a lower weight.

-For all [language modules](./language.md) available currently, this is only applied for the last query term, and if the query string does not end with a whitespace.
-An implicit wildcard (suffix) search is performed on this term.
+To provide a compromise for recall, an automatic wildcard suffix search is performed on the last query term of a free text query, and only if the query does not end with a whitespace (as this is fair indicator of whether the user has finished typing the term).

+`maxSuffixSearchTerms = 5`

+This controls the maximum number of terms to search for wildcard [suffix searches](./search_features.md#wildcard-search).

 #### Term Proximity Ranking